mrzepinski/es6-guide/manuscript/generators.md

 Use is similar to iterators.
 We have **next()** method as I mentioned above and we can even use it with **for-of** loop.

-Below is an example of an generator called **random1_10**, which returns random numbers from 1 to 10.
+Below is an example of a generator called **random1_10**, which returns random numbers from 1 to 10.

 ```javascript